Yu-Vitaqua-fer-Chronos/Nimpiler/README.md

  * "You first traverse all the top-level statements/declaration and collect the symbols and types referenced by them.
 Then you traverse all types and symbols and collect the symbols and types referenced by them." relating to handling getting all references and stuff

 ## Notes
-This is currently a W.I.P, code is uploaded as a backup for now tbh.
+This is currently a heavy W.I.P, code is uploaded as a backup for now tbh.

-`serialisation.nim.bak` is code i don't wanna delete since it *may* be useful but doubtful currently.

-Currently I've implemented all of the types (with direct references removed), logic still needs to be worked on.

 ## Acknowledgements
 Thanks to Zerbina for providing the stuff we needed to get started!
 It was more like 98% of the code aha-